 Wendy Marcinkus Murphy, Ph.D. is an Associate Professor of Management at Babson College.
 She primarily teaches organizational behavior for undergraduates and managing talent in the graduate programs, as well as customized executive education.
-Currently, she is Co-coordinator for the Foundations of Management and Entrepreneurship (FME) program, a yearlong interdisciplinary course in which students create, develop, launch, and manage a business.
+Currently, she is Co-Director of the Foundations of Management and Entrepreneurship (FME) program, a yearlong interdisciplinary course in which students create, develop, launch, and manage a business.
 She has served as the Faculty Advisor for the Mentoring Programs through the Center for Women's Entrepreneurial Leadership (CWEL).
 Prior to joining the faculty at Babson College, she taught at Boston College and Northern Illinois University.
 She earned her A.B., M.S., and Ph.D. from Boston College.

 Professor Murphy’s research interests are in the area of careers.
 Her work focuses on mentoring and developmental networks, identity, and the work-life interface.
 Specifically, she explores the mutual learning that occurs through nontraditional developmental relationships for the benefit of individuals and organizations.
 In addition, she is interested in how positive relationships across the work-life interface facilitate career success.

 Murphy has published her research in several journals, including the Academy of Management Learning and Education, Career Development International, Gender in Management, Human Resource Management, Journal of Management and the Journal of Vocational Behavior among others.
 Her book with Kathy Kram, Strategic Relationships at Work: Creating your circle of mentors, sponsors, and peers for success in business and life, applies the scholarship of mentoring to help everyone become an entrepreneurial protégé.

-Murphy has served as a Representative-at-Large for the Careers Division of the Academy of Management.
+Murphy is currently serving her second term as a Representative-at-Large for the Careers Division of the Academy of Management.
 She is also a member of the American Psychological Association, Society for Industrial and Organizational Psychology, and the Organizational Behavior Teaching Society.
 Professor Murphy lives in Dover with her husband and three young children.